majid-L/next13-app/README.md

 **[Click this link to go to the live app](https://next13-app-alpha.vercel.app/)**

 Welcome to this Next13 CRUD application!
-Let's first talk about how to get started.
+Let's first talk about how to get started with using the app.

 <br></br>
 <img src='./public/images/next.svg' width=300>